• Sustainability Risk Approach Framework

 Exclusion List

-High Risk Sector List
+High Sustainability Risk Sector List

 Sector Guidance

-3. Sustainability Integration in Bank’s Policy
+3. Integration of Sustainability Aspects in Bank’s Policy

 Company Charter

-• Company Policy Manual
+• Corporate Policy Manual

 • Board of Commissioners